Contact

 08.04.2024 - Departure to Latvia

-For this year's fieldwork in the project „Navigation in translocated birds", Annika Petter and her team set off for Pape in Latvia.
+For this year's fieldwork in the project „Navigation in translocated birds", Annika Peter and her team set off for Pape in Latvia.
 The aim of the project is to find out whether a magnetic pulse affects the compensatory ability of virtually translocated migratory birds, represented by reed warblers (Acrocephalus scirpaceus).
 It is hypothesised that a magnetic pulse interferes with the magnetic particle-based mechanism used by the birds to navigate their migration.
 The project is being carried out in co-operation with the University of Latvia.

 Research topics